 French fortress at Belfort

 The siege is commemorated by a huge statue,

 the Lion of Belfort ( 1880 ) , by Frédéric Bartholdi.

 Following the destruction of the French Army of the Loire, remnants of the Loire army gathered in eastern France to form the Army of the East, commanded by General Charles Bourbaki.
 In a final attempt to cut the German supply lines in northeast France, Bourbaki's army marched north to attack the Prussian siege of Belfort and relieve the beleaguered French defenders.

 In the battle of the Lisaine, Bourbaki's men failed to break through German lines commanded by General August von Werder.
 Bringing in the German 'Southern Army', General von Manteuffel then drove Bourbaki's army into the mountains near the Swiss border.
 Facing annihilation, this last intact French army crossed the border and was disarmed and imprisoned by the neutral Swiss near Pontarlier (February 1).

 Click on map for larger image .

-The Belfort Lion was created to honor the people of Belfort in their resistence against the Prussians in 1870.
-The Belfort citadel was one of the many citadels across France built by Vauban who revolutionised the designs of fortresses.He worked as a military engineer during the reign of Louis XIV in the 17th Century.
+The Belfort Lion was created to honor the people of Belfort in their resistance against the Prussians in 1870.
+The Belfort citadel was one of the many citadels across France built by Vauban who revolutionized the designs of fortresses.He worked as a military engineer during the reign of Louis XIV in the 17th Century.